About

 There is Work to be Done

 Once the demonstration was over, the real work began.
-The Jericho Organizing Committees that came into being around this work continue educating people about the existence of these political prisoners.
-The original structure designed to mobilize people to go to the White House and serve notice that we will no longer allow our political prisoners to be behind prison walls with no support, and that work is being done to free them, has been transformed into a mass- based organizing tool.
+The Jericho Organizing Committees that came into being around this work continue educating people about the existence of these Political Prisoners.
+The original structure designed to mobilize people to go to the White House and serve notice that we will no longer allow our Political Prisoners to be behind prison walls with no support, and that work is being done to free them, has been transformed into a mass- based organizing tool.

 Find us on Twitter at twitter.com/JERICHO4PPs